xieyuheng/inner/persons/william-byrd/relational-programming-in-minikanren.md

   and "α-equivalent"?

   <answer>
-    By introducing new kind of variable and constraint.
+    By introducing new kind of variable to range over variables, and a constraint to represent "v does not occur free in exp".

+    Note that a constraint propagates,
+    to define a new constraint we need to define how it propagates.
   </answer>
 </question>